kevincsv/mangaP/README.md

 # 💡Getting Started
 To see how this project works you have two options

-## Option 1: Using Heroku enviroment
+## 🟡Option 1: Using Heroku enviroment
 To test this API You can access the following [link](https://manga-bk.herokuapp.com/) and after accessing the link you can use [Postman](https://www.postman.com/) or any tool of your choice to interact with the API.
 The server is currently deployed in [heroku](https://www.heroku.com/) for learning purposes only, you can use all the API features as you like to see how the API interacts.

-## Option 2: Cloning repository
+## 🟠Option 2: Cloning repository
 >To use this method you'll need an account in - [MongoDB](https://www.mongodb.com/) and [Algolia](https://www.algolia.com/)

 Clone the repository and follow these steps: